Spirit-to-Spirit/Ribbon/index.md

 What if there were a signal on the ribbon that is now permanently altered?
 What if that signal is coupled to other signals in other ribbons you do not see?

-Now imagine that *glue* is a trajectory of nerve impulses from stimulus to integration to response.
+Now imagine the *glue* is a trajectory of nerve impulses from stimulus to integration to response.
 A ribbon in itself with an activated signal.
 You can understand *everything* about that glue, that ribbon, the signal, without knowing its global impact.
-So before we decry structural and functional perspective, we have to make sure we are out of our little room.

 ---
 # Responses